Ramona Jennex

-Ramona Christine Jennex (born June 4, 1955) is a former Canadian educator and politician from the province of Nova Scotia.
+Ramona Jennex (born 1955) is a Canadian politician from the province of Nova Scotia.

-Early life and education

-Jennex was born in Halifax, Nova Scotia, raised in Chester and Dartmouth, among other places.

-Jennex attended the Baptist Leadership Training School in Calgary, Alberta from 1975–76, followed by her enrollment at Acadia University in Wolfville in fall 1973.
-Jennex graduated from Acadia with a B.Mus, B.A. and a B.Ed.
-(Special Education).
-Jennex was employed as a teacher in the Annapolis Valley and later completed a M.Ed. at Acadia, followed by another M.Ed. at Mount Saint Vincent University.

-Jennex volunteered with numerous community organizations as well as with the Nova Scotia Teachers Union.

 Political career

 Jennex ran for the Nova Scotia New Democratic Party nomination in the riding of Kings South in 2009.
 She was elected in the 2009 provincial election and represented that riding in the legislature until her defeat in the 2013 provincial election.

 On June 19, 2009, Jennex was appointed to the Executive Council of Nova Scotia as Minister of Service Nova Scotia and Municipal Relations, Minister of Emergency Management, Minister of Immigration, and Minister of Youth.
 On January 11, 2011, Jennex was appointed Minister of Education and Early Childhood Development, and the Minister responsible for Youth.

-Personal life

-She has four children and four grandchildren.